Yo1nk/Challenge-2/README.md

 ## Usage

-There are interactive buttons in the top right
+There are interactive buttons at the top of the page